 Method – Way of Working

 Of course theory is important in the tolerance analysis.
-In addition, experience also counts.
-But perhaps the most important thing is the method of approach.
-Every design is different and has its own challenges.
+But experience also counts.
+Perhaps the most important thing is the method of approach.
+Each design is different and has its own challenges.

-However, you must be able to perform a tolerance analysis for each new (or existing) design.
-And that only works with a structured, methodical approach.
-Even if the design is complex or unclear, with a methodical approach you will always succeed in conducting your analysis.
-Fortunately, you don’t have to find out for yourself with the Mikrocentrum course.
+However, you must be able to perform a tolerance analysis for every new (or existing) design.
+And you can only do that with a structured, methodical approach.
+Even if the design is complex or unclear, a methodical approach will always help you perform your analysis.
+Fortunately, with the Mikrocentrum course, you don’t have to find out for yourself.